Jordan883/storyboard/devtips/start_here/intro.md

 For our website, we'll be using **MongoDB.** Mongo is a super-flexible database that's relatively easy to pick up once you have a good understanding of objects in Javascript.
 Basically, Mongo stores data as *documents* (i.e. JSON format) that work in the exact same way that objects do in Javascript.
 So once you understand JS objects, Mongo isn't too far off from it.

-To work with MongoDB, you'll need to [install and run it on your machine.](https://www.mongodb.com/docs/manual/installation/ "MongoDB Install/Run Tutorial").
-Then, in the backend, you can interact with it using the mongodb package from npm.
+To work with MongoDB, you'll need to [install and run it on your machine.](https://www.mongodb.com/docs/manual/installation/ "MongoDB Install/Run Tutorial") Then, in the backend, you can interact with it using the mongodb package from npm.

 MongoDB can be a bit finicky at times!
 If you ever have any questions or need help with Mongo, ping me in Slack and we can work through it together :D